Navigation: Network & Remote Installation >

 a.
 Via the server's Start menu, select to run AyaNova -> Utilities -> Firebird to MSSQL

 b.
 This will open the ToMSSQL utility

 c.
-You now need to edit the connection strings to what you actually have
+You WILL NEED to edit the two fields to what you actually have

 Firebird database connection string: